10 Tips to Choose the Right Office Copier + Printer

 The answer is “it depends.”

-There's often no one single “best” copier – copiers from the major manufacturers are all excellent with various pros and cons to each.
+There's not a single best copier.
+Copiers from the major manufacturers are all excellent with various pros and cons to each.

 The answer to the “best copier” is really quite simple – it's the one that cost-effectively accomplishes the business tasks that you need it to do.

-The best copier for a marketing department might not be the best copier for a doctor's office or school district.
+The best copier for your marketing department might not be the best copier for a doctor's office or school district.

 Not all copiers do the same tasks, so it's important to carefully weigh your options.
 The following 10 considerations will help you choose the right printer for your office.